 I am so excited to finally be posting another Blooming Brilliant Reading Club post.
 If this is your first time reading one of these posts, then let me quickly explain.
 I started a reading club for toddlers and preschoolers a few years ago.
-We would enjoy a story and then do some fun learning activities related to the story.
+We would enjoy a story and then do some fun reading extension activities.
 It was so much fun that I decided to bring it online to share with readers, this one is focused on going to be on monsters inspired by When I Was a Child I Was Always Afraid by Michael Cascio.

 Since Halloween is approaching we decided it would be great to bring Blooming Brilliant Reading Club back from the dead with Monsters!
 Who doesn’t love a nice monster?
 Kids are quite often afraid of the dark or to be alone a night.
 They may be afraid of that spooky tree that casts a shadow in their bedroom at night.
 Halloween is usually looked at as a fun time where you dress up and enjoy lots of sugary treats, However, kids may not understand all that goes on around Halloween and may find themselves frightened.
 That leads us to our book selection for this week.

 WHEN I WAS A CHILD I WAS ALWAYS AFRAID

 ‘When I Was A Child, I Was Always Afraid’ written by Michael Cascio illustrated by Bentley Wong, is a beautiful story that encourages kids to conquer their fears.
 Kids process things differently than adults, in this story a little boy finds himself frightened quite often.
 He is afraid of almost everything!
 The attic, the basement, even the tree outside his window makes him fearful.
 How can he deal?
 Well, luckily he has a pretty amazing father who he goes to, his dad helps him understand that he has nothing to fear and helps him to conquer his fear once and for all.